lmolkova/correlation/flat_request_id.md

 # Flat Request-Ids
 This document provide guidance for implementations of [HTTP protocol proposal](http_protocol_proposal_v1.md) without [hierarchical Request-Id](hierarchical_request_id.md) support or interoperability with services that do not support it.

 We strongly recommend every implementation to support [hierarchical Request-Id](hierarchical_request_id.md) wherever possible.

-If implementation do not implement it, it still MUST ensure essential requirements are met:
+If implementation do not support it, it still MUST ensure essential requirements are met:
 * `Request-Id` uniquely identifies every HTTP request involved in operation processing and MUST be generated for every incoming and outgoing request
 * `Correlation-Context` has `Id` property serving as single unique identifier of the whole operation and implementation MUST generate one if it is missing.

-Flat `Request-Id` requirements and generation considerations are the same as for [Root Request Id](hierarchical_request_id.md#root-request-id-generation) in hierarchical schema
+[Root Request Id](hierarchical_request_id.md#root-request-id-generation) requirements and generation considerations must be used for flat Request-Id

 ## Correlation Id
 Many applications and tracing systems use single correlation id to identify whole operation through all services and client applications.